-Tip 2: We booked the bus directly in our hostel, which made the purchase fast and easy.
+Tip 2: We booked the bus directly to our hostel, which made the purchase fast and easy.
 Just ask at the reception of your hotel or hostel, many of them sell tickets to various destinations in Myanmar, Hpa-An being one of them.
-Booking one day prior departure was no problem in our case.
+Booking one-day prior to departure was no problem in our case.

 A tiny side note: Please don’t fear the red splashes on the streets and sidewalks.
 This is spit but no blood.
 A thing to get used to and we, frankly, have been a bit disgusted by almost everybody spitting on the floor.
 The background here is that people, mainly men, chew betel nuts.
-These addictive nuts accelerate the spit production and people need spit it out.
+These addictive nuts accelerate the spit production and people need to spit it out.
 Everywhere.
-The WHO warns for the use of betel nuts as it is highly addictive and does harm to your mouth, your stomach and digestion.
-Locals in contrast see it as a cheaper and healthier alternative to smoking, which is not the case.
+The WHO warns for the use of betel nuts as it is highly addictive and does harm to your mouth, your stomach, and digestion.
+Locals, in contrast, see it as a cheaper and healthier alternative to smoking, which is not the case.
 Another bad side effect of the betel nuts is that you hardly see any white teeth when people smile at you.
-The red color of the nuts also color the teeth in an unhealthy looking red and brown.
-This, certainly is not a nice picture but it will certainly not stop you from having a good time in Myanmar.
+The red color of the nuts also colors the teeth in an unhealthy looking red and brown.
+This certainly is not a nice picture but it will certainly not stop you from having a good time in Myanmar.

 Now that you know, let’s continue with the bus ride!